anchoranalysis/anchor/README.md

-This is the primary source-distribution for the Anchor project.
+This is part of the source-distribution for the [Anchor Image Analysis](http://www.anchoranalysis.org) software.

 It contains the Anchor core libraries and several key plugins.